rmorabia/radhika.dev/_posts/2014-11-24-6-lessons-learned-from-6-weeks-in-bedrest.md

 ##Lesson #2: Growth first.

 The work I was doing had logarithmic gains.
 That means that it would work extremely well in the short run.
 I would make a ton of money for a few months, but then I'd burn out.
-I was trying to build up a cushion of money to
+I was trying to build up a cushion of money to sit and be comfortable in.

-At just 17, I can't claim to be an expert in anything.
+But, at just 17, I can't claim to be an expert in anything.
 The only real cushion I have is my skills, my network, and my energy.

 Because I was only focused on one thing, I wasn't learning any skills and I was neglecting my network.
 Obviously, burnout means all your energy is burned, as well.